 Keywords with high traffic and a low to moderate number of apps will be best for your ASO.

 It’s also a good idea to take a look at what the top apps are for each keyword to get an idea of what people are looking for when they search for that term.
 If your app does something completely different than the top apps for that keyword, you may not have as much interest as you’d like.
-Tools like SensorTower can help you evaluate your keywords and much more.
-We’ll discuss more tools in Step #8.
+App Store Optimization tools like SensorTower can help you evaluate your keywords and much more.
+We’ll discuss more tools to help your ASO efforts in Step #8.

 Finally, here are a few other tips to help you pick the best keywords for your app: